Taiwan: Deadly fire rips through apartment building | DW | 14.10.2021

 Flames tore through an apartment block in the city of Kaohsiung, southern Taiwan, overnight into Thursday.

-At least 14 people were found "without signs of life," rescuers said.
+At least 12 people were found "without signs of life" and taken to hospital rescuers said, with at least another 10 known to have died.
 Official confirmation of death in Taiwan can only be made in the hospital.

 Around 51 people had been taken to the hospital for treatment of their injuries, the state-run Central News Agency reported, citing a statement issued by the fire department.